 This Bolognese dish offers a break from seafood (if you must) and allows the pasta to shine without being overwhelmed by meat.

-The bite I had reminded me of the pasta of my childhood made by my grandmother and hung to dry.
+The bite I had reminded me of the pasta of my childhood, made fresh by my grandmother.

 Clearly, il Molo creates their homemade pasta with similar care.